ONSdigital/python_rap_demo/data/README.md

 - **Example Data:** Small sample files for testing or demonstration

 ## Practical Example
-- In this RAP sandbox, `data/health_data.csv` is an example dataset for practicing pipeline steps.
+- In this RAP repository, `data/health_data.csv` is an example dataset for practicing pipeline steps.
 - You can add more files for different stages, but always check `.gitignore` to make sure sensitive data is not tracked.

 ## Summary